ethereum/ethereum-org-website/src/content/contributing/translation-program/blog-translations/index.md

 Each post is uploaded to Crowdin as an individual file.
 The files are named after the blog post title, so it should be fairly straightforward if you're looking for a specific post to translate.

 Blog posts are prioritized based on their date of publication.
-Please follow the numerical order when translating, to ensure that recently published posts get translated first (1 → 2 → 3 → ⋯).
+Please follow the numerical order when translating to ensure that recently published posts get translated first (1 → 2 → 3 → ⋯).

 ![Screenshot showing how blog posts are numbered in the Crowdin user interface](./blog-posts.png)